MarketingPip/Markdown-Tag-2/README.md

 ## Syntax Highlighting

-> Note: By **default** using a <code>github-md</code> tag or attribute will automatically add Syntax Highlighting & a CSS style sheet for GitHub like syntax highlighting colors.
+> Note: By **default** using a <code>github-md</code> tag or attribute will automatically add Syntax Highlighting & a CSS style sheet for syntax highlighting similar to GitHub's syntax color theme.

 To use Syntax Highlighting - you need to add a <code>highlight</code> attribute.
 Example below

      <md highlight></md>

-To use Syntax Highlighting with a <code>md</code> tag or attribute, you will need to apply a CSS style sheet.
-You can find a list of Syntax Hightlighting style sheets that work with <b><i>Markdown Tag</i></b> [here](https://github.com/PrismJS/prism-themes)
+If using a <code>md</code> tag or attribute, you will need to apply a CSS style sheet for highlighted syntax / highlighted code.
+You can find a list of Syntax Highlighting style sheets that work with <b><i>Markdown Tag</i></b> [here](https://github.com/PrismJS/prism-themes)